ananyabalaji/word_occurrences/README.md

     - Apostrophe Hyphen Letter
     - Apostrophe Hyphen Apostrophe
 - this is because of how apostrophes act similar to letters, except differently when next to hyphens
-- to address them, I used variables called prevApos and prevAlpha to determine if the character prior to the Hyphen was a Apostrophe or Alphabet Letter and made changes accordingly.
+- to address them, I used variables called prevApos and prevAlpha to determine if the character prior to the Hyphen was a Apostrophe or Alphabetic Letter and made changes accordingly.

 ## Error Cases Looked Into